alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 As we needed to secure executive backing for our move to SLOs, our education campaign started with senior leadership.
 We then met with development teams one by one to espouse the values of SLOs.

-We eventually also included metrics from a variety of other monitoring systems such as Stackdriver’s probe for availability.
+We eventually also included metrics from a variety of other monitoring systems such as Stackdriver's probe for availability.

 These reports became the foundation for a new best practice with developers: regular SLO reviews of their services (typically, either weekly or monthly).
 Based upon these reviews, developers can create action items to return a service to its SLO, or perhaps decide that an unrealistic SLO needs to be adjusted.

 With a little adjusting, batch applications can fit into this framework as follows: Volume The volume of records processed Availability How often (as a percentage) the job completed by a certain time Latency The amount of time it takes for the job to run Errors The records that failed to process Tickets The number of times an operator has to manually fix data and reprocess a job

 Currently, even if a particular service has multiple endpoints, we track VALET only across the entire service.
-As a result, it’s difficult to distinguish between different operations (for example, a write to the catalog versus a read to the catalog; while we monitor and alert on these operations separately, we don’t track SLOs).
+As a result, it's difficult to distinguish between different operations (for example, a write to the catalog versus a read to the catalog; while we monitor and alert on these operations separately, we don't track SLOs).

-Although we currently track latency SLOs at the web-serving layer, we’d also like to track a latency SLO for end users.
+Although we currently track latency SLOs at the web-serving layer, we'd also like to track a latency SLO for end users.
 This measurement would capture how factors like third-party tags, internet latency, and CDN caching affect how long it takes a page to start rendering and to complete rendering.

-We’d also like to extend VALET data to application deployments.
-Specifically, we’d like to use automation to verify that VALET is within tolerance before rolling out a change to the next server, zone, or region.
+We'd also like to extend VALET data to application deployments.
+Specifically, we'd like to use automation to verify that VALET is within tolerance before rolling out a change to the next server, zone, or region.

 Finally, we strongly believe that the SLOs for a service should be set by the business owner of the service (often called a product manager) based on its criticality to the business.
-At the very least, we want the business owners to set the requirement for a service’s uptime and use that SLO as a shared objective between product management and development.
+At the very least, we want the business owners to set the requirement for a service's uptime and use that SLO as a shared objective between product management and development.

 - 99.5%: Applications that are not used by store associates or an MVP of a new service
 - 99.9%: Adequate for the majority of nonselling systems at THD